Warren-D-Johnson/lambda_js_using_express/README.md

 # lambda_js_using_express

-**tldr;** Starter repo for building a Javascript application with ExpressJS that will run on a Lambda
+**tldr;** Starter repo for building a Javascript application with ExpressJS that will run on a Lambda and use API Gateway.

 I spent the first 10+ years of my career rebooting servers at random times of the day so I'm a huge proponent of serverless architecture.
 AWS provides us a simple, scale-to-zero, high availability, scalable method for deploying APIs.
 If you need something simple, I recommend Javascript using ExpressJS.
 If you are doing something complex, I would recommend Typescript with NestJS.<br>
 <br>